Learn More About Animation Classes in Baltimore

 Those with animation training can put their skills to use in a range of industries in Baltimore, including financial services, healthcare, manufacturing, and nonprofits.
 The following sections will take a closer look at the role animation plays in each of these industries.

 One of the key sectors in Baltimore is financial services.
 This industry plays an integral role in the city’s economy.
-The city’s central location between Washington, DC and New York City makes it a prime location for large financial institutions like Morgan Stanley and CFG Bank to have operations.
+The city’s central location between Washington, DC, and New York City makes it a prime location for large financial institutions like Morgan Stanley and CFG Bank to operate.
 Baltimore is home to over 50 credit unions and 80 banks.
 Within this sector, those who have animation knowledge can put their skills to use in financial animation.
 This type of animation helps to break down complicated financial concepts into a visual language that audiences can understand.
 Financial animation also helps organizations share complex financial data in accessible terms.

 Healthcare is a staple industry in Baltimore.
 Six out of the ten largest Baltimore employers are in healthcare, including the University of Maryland, MedStar Health, and Johns Hopkins Hospital & Health System.
 Johns Hopkins alone has contributed nearly $15 billion to the state’s economic output.
 Within the healthcare industry, animation training is used to create animated video ads that convey complex medical procedures and treatment plans for healthcare professionals and patients.
-It’s also an asset for providing medical training like simulations of surgical procedures or 3D anatomy visualization of anatomical structures.
-Animation training also can help companies demonstrate new medical devices to healthcare providers and patients.
+It’s also an asset for providing medical training, like simulations of surgical procedures or 3D anatomy visualization of anatomical structures.
+Animation training can also help companies demonstrate new medical devices to healthcare providers and patients.

 Baltimore’s manufacturing sector has been a staple industry in the city for many years, in part because of the city’s port access, which makes it a prime location for imports and exports.
 Today, the many Manufacturers in the city have a more specialized, smaller focus in fields like creative industries and advanced manufacturing initiatives.
 Baltimore residents who have animation skills can put them to use in manufacturing, creating animated content that can visually break down complicated manufacturing processes.
 This helps audiences better understand machine parts, assembly sequences, and product design.
-3D animation training is also an asset for helping identify any flaws in functionality or assembly, which can then be addressed before the physical prototyping state is underway.
+3D animation training is also an asset for helping identify any flaws in functionality or assembly, which can then be addressed before the physical prototyping stage is underway.
 Manufacturers also rely on Animators to create tutorials to train employees on machinery operations, assembly procedures, and safety practices.

 3D Animators who work in Baltimore use computer programs to create 3D characters and the worlds they inhabit.
 These individuals can specialize in animation for online media, film, websites, or even amusement park experiences for parks like Universal Studios or Walt Disney World.
 The average pay rate for a Baltimore-based 3D Animator is $83,000-$93,000 annually.